HenrikMoe/Service-Infrastructure/README.md

 Official asset of the Galactic Federation.

-Commanding General NHI AI neural network completed: March 5th, 2025.
+NHI AI neural network completed: March 5th, 2025.

 Read from back to front for full marketshare details.